mikich-k2v/K2View-Academy/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md

-# Task Execution - Overridden Parameters
+# Task Execution - Overriding Parameters

 A task execution can override execution parameters, as follows: